 items and identification with you for the morning.

 After full cruise payment and 30 days prior to departure, guests will

 receive their ticket wallet which contains all cruise documents: cruise

-ticket complete with the day-to-day itinerary, a book of optional shore
+ticket complete with the day-to-day schedule, a book of optional shore

 excursions, air ticket and hotel confirmations (if purchased through Crystal World Cruise), luggage tags and other necessary information.
 Be sure to complete